 These General Terms and Conditions shall apply exclusively to all - including future - orders/contracts with companies, even if we do not refer to them in every transaction.
-Conflicting terms and conditions of business/purchase of the buyer shall have no legal effect, even if we do not expressly object to them.
+Conflicting terms and conditions of business/purchase of the buyer shall have no legal validity, even if we do not expressly object to them.
 By placing an order and/or accepting delivery, the buyer acknowledges our terms and conditions.
-Amendments, supplements or ancillary agreements are only binding if they are agreed in writing.
+Amendments, supplements or ancillary agreements are only binding if they are agreed in text form.

 § 2 Conclusion of contract

-(1) Orders are only binding for us insofar as we confirm them in writing or comply with them by sending the goods.
+(1) Orders are only binding for us if we confirm them in writing or comply with them by sending the goods.

 (2) Our employees are not authorised to make verbal subsidiary agreements or to give verbal assurances that go beyond the content of the written contract.

 (1) Our deliveries are ex works, without packaging.